polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/parachains/add-paranodes.md

 <!-- TODO NAV.YAML -->
 <!-- content/md/en/docs/tutorials/connect-other-chains/parachain.md in next steps once in nav -->

-A [parachain](/reference/glossary/#parachain) can work with only a single [collator](/reference/glossary/#collator) as we've shown already in the [parachain tutorial](/tutorials/connect-other-chains/parachain/).
+As you learned in [Connect a local parachain](/tutorials/connect-other-chains/parachain/), a parachain can work with a single collator.
-But such a configuration is not very decentralized!
+However, a parachain that relied on a single collator wouldn't be a sustainable configuration.
 An adversary would only need to take down a single node to stall the parachain.

 ## Additional relay chain nodes